ignaciovi/songbinator/pals-songmix/README.md

 S-21 On press ENTER -> add
 S-22 Style website
 S-23 Be able to change title playlist
+S-24 Change tab icon and tab description

 BACKLOG
-Style of displaying artist
 Contemplate rate limit for API
-Change tab icon and tab description
-Add image within artist
-Consider special characters in playlist
+Add image within artist in suggestions and in the selected ones Consider special characters in playlist